Taxila: Education

-Ancient ruins

-The Ruins of Taxila include four major cities, each belonging to a distinct time period, at three different sites.
-The earliest settlement at Taxila is found in the Hathial section, which yielded pottery shards that date from as early as the late 2nd millennium BCE to the 6th century BCE.
-The Bhir Mound ruins at the site date from the 6th century BCE, and are adjacent to Hathial.
-The ruins of Sirkap date to the 2nd century BCE, and were built by the region's Greco-Bactrian kings who ruled in the region following Alexander the Great's invasion of the region in 326 BCE.
-The third and most recent settlement is that of Sirsukh, which was built by rulers of the Kushan empire, who ruled from nearby Purushapura (modern Peshawar).

 Culture

 Modern Taxila is a mix of relatively wealthy urban, and poorer rural environs.
 Urban residential areas are general in the form of planned housing colonies populated by workers of the heavy mechanical complex & heavy industries, educational institutes and hospitals that are located in the area.

 Museums

 Taxila Museum has one of the most significant and comprehensive collections of stone Buddhist sculpture from the first to the seventh centuries in Pakistan (known as Gandharan art.
 The core of the collection comes from excavated sites in the Taxila Valley, particularly the excavations of Sir John Marshall.
 Other objects come from excavated sites elsewhere in Gandhara, from donations such as the Ram Das Collection, or from material confiscated by law enforcement and customs authorities.

 A coin from 2nd century BCE Taxila.

 The Indo-Greek king Antialcidas ruled in Taxila around 100 BCE, according to the Heliodorus pillar inscription.

 Jaulian, a World Heritage Site at Taxila.

 Jaulian silver Buddhist reliquary, with contents.
 British Museum.

 Stupa base at Sirkap, decorated with Hindu, Buddhist and Greek temple fronts.